snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 Voronoi cells), an optional number of support layers of neighbors, and optional discontinuity detection parameters (jump/gradient).

+..
+   TODO:
+   %\textbf{Orthogonal Polynomials}: This technique involves the use of
+   %multivariate orthogonal polynomials as a global basis for surrogate
+   %modeling.
+These multivariate polynomials are constructed as a product
+   %of particular univariate orthogonal polynomials, including Hermite,
+   %Legendre, Laguerre, Jacobi, and generalized Laguerre polynomials,
+   %which are defined as functions of standard normal, standard uniform,
+   %standard exponential, standard beta, and standard gamma random
+   %variables, respectively.
+Given the probabilistic interpretation of
+   %the approximation variables, this data fit is primarily used for
+   %uncertainty quantification, and in particular, polynomial chaos
+   %expansions.

 In addition to data fit surrogates, Dakota supports multifidelity and reduced-order model approximations:

 ..
-   TODO: Discussion on MF surrogates still seems accruate, but a lot have evolved in this area in recent years.
+   TODO: Discussion on MF surrogates still seems accruate, but a lot has evolved in this area in recent years.
 Needs review/update here and throughout.

 **Multifidelity Surrogates**: Multifidelity modeling involves the use of